Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Support the Headteacher in developing and strengthening the Academy ethos that enables everyone to work collaboratively, share knowledge and understanding, celebrate success and accept responsibility for outcomes.

-Ensure individual teaching staff accountabilities are clearly defined, understood, agreed and subject to rigorous review.
+With the Headteacher, ensure individual teaching staff accountabilities are clearly defined, understood, agreed and subject to rigorous review.

 Strengthening Community